 A: The analysis takes two to three working days from the time the lab receives the samples.
-In general, it takes seven to ten days from the time we receive the samples to the time you get your test reports back.
+In general, it takes 7 to 10 days from the time we receive the samples to the time you get your test reports back.

 Q: Who do I contact regarding my soil test results and recommendations if I don't understand the numbers?
-A: The

-Soil Test Report provides an inter-pretation of all soil tests done by the Soil Testing Lab and is accompanied by appro-priate nutrient and lime recommendations.
-If you need further information about your test results, contact your local UGA Cooperative Extension office.
+A: The Soil Test Report provides an interpretation of all soil tests done by the Soil Testing Lab and is accompanied by appropriate nutrient and lime recommendations.
+If you need further information about your test results, contact your local University of Georgia Cooperative Extension office.
+For more information, contact your local Cooperative Extension Office at 1-800-ASK-UGA1